 The Regulatory Review is age-agnostic, however fundamentally appeals to students and young professionals who are seeking a comprehensive supplement to traditional studies and workplace learning.

 Dean is a third year Commerce/Laws student at University of New South Wales, majoring in Finance and FinTech.
-He currently works in corporate restructuring and insolvency, and is an academic tutor within the UNSW Law Faculty.
+His professional experience spans investment banking, and corporate restructuring and insolvency.
+He is an academic tutor within the UNSW Law Faculty, and holds an editorship with the UNSW Law Journal.
 Dean writes on corporations, competition and consumer, foreign investment and takeovers.